mariam-farrukh/webdb3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+select categories.categoryname, count(categories.categoryname) as Count FROM categories left join products on categories.categoryid = products.categoryid group by categories.categoryname

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+select count(orderId) as itemCount from orders